 When all else fails and you’re faced with a live interruption, politely explain that you’re in the middle of something.
 Keep a polite “Can I call you back in 25 minutes?” handy.

 Beyond the Pomodoro Technique

 This basic formula gets much more refined in the (free) Pomodoro Technique book, which the author generously gives away.
 You can get great results by applying it in its simplest form, but I’d highly recommend reading further.
 The record keeping system is equally elegant.
 You’ll find yourself interested in geeking out on stats because you’ll be showing a noticeable improvement in how much you can accomplish and how quickly.

 At its core, the Pomodoro Technique forces you to tune out distractions and start focusing on focusing.
 Pick one project or task your working on and decide to only work on it for a set amount of time.
 Maybe even turn off your phone while you’re doing it and see how that feels.

 Whatever you do, living and working in a constant state of distraction will not get you the results you’re looking for.
 The Pomodoro Technique can help get you out of that rut, 25 minutes at a time.

 What ways have you found to cut down on distractions at work?
 How have you applied the Pomodoro Techniqe?
 Share them in the comments.

-how to focus, pomodoro method, pomodoro, pomodoro online, How to pomodoro, pomodoro time management, pomodoro focus, pomodoro technique online, pomodoro firefox, how long does it take to refocus after an interruption
+pomodoro, how to focus, pomodoro method, pomodoro effect, How to pomodoro, pomodoro online, pomodoro time management, pomodoro focus, pomodoro technique online, How to focus with Pomodoro Technique by Ethan Waldman